Arthroscopy - Knee

 6. What is the success rate of the surgery?

-Ans: Knee replacement is one of the most successful surgery.
+Ans: Knee replacement is one of the most successful surgeries.
 There are more benefits than complications.
 In our hands, the success rate is 99.5%.
-The most important complication that I explain to all my patients is an infection which is affected by the surgeon, theatre conditions, and patient factors.
+The most important complication that I explain to all my patients is an infection that is affected by the surgeon, theatre conditions, and patient factors.

-We take utmost care from our side in preventing infection, our operation theatres are laminar air flow theatres for infection control.
+We take utmost care from our side in preventing infection, our operating theatres are laminar airflow theatres for infection control.
 Patient factors include uncontrolled sugars, dental caries, and urinary tract infection, in short, any infection in the body can transmit to the knee joint and get infected.
 Most of the infections have been mainly due to patient factors.
-So I explain every one so that they improve their personal hygiene and health.
+So I explain to them to improve their personal hygiene and health.

 7. How long does it take to recover?

-Ans: Patient can move their knee on the day of surgery and some can even walk with the walker on that day but it is individualized based on the patient’s recovery and strength.
-Thin built and strong patients are able to walk on the same day and obese and weak patients walk on 1st or 2nd-day post-surgery.
+Ans: Patient can move their knee on the day of surgery and some can even walk with a walker on that day, but it is individualized based on the patient’s recovery and strength.
+Thin-built and strong patients are able to walk on the same day and obese and weak patients walk on the 1st or 2nd-day post-surgery.
 Every patient is able to walk with a walker to the restroom while in a hospital so that further rehabilitation is easy at home under the supervision of a physiotherapist.
-Patients would discard their walker in 10 days to 3 weeks’ time.
+Patients would discard their walkers in 10 days to 3 weeks’ time.

 8. What are the activities that can be done and what cannot be done after surgery?

-Ans: Patients can walk normally without support, climb stairs, cycling, and drive vehicles – two wheeler or car.
-They can sit on the ground with the high flex design implants but are not allowed to squat or use Indian toilet.
+Ans: Patients can walk normally without support, climb stairs, cycle, and drive vehicles – two-wheeler or cars.
+They can sit on the ground with the high flex design implants but are not allowed to squat or use an Indian toilet.

-Ans: Newer implants have come with new designs and long lasting properties like Oxynium Verilast technology, Gender-specific knees for male and female knees separately, Attune known to last a lifetime.
+Ans: Newer implants have come with new designs and long-lasting properties like Oxynium Verilast technology, Gender-specific knees for male and female knees separately, and Attune is known to last a lifetime.

 10. What is your specialty in total knee replacement?

-Ans: We perform with minimal invasive technique, less tissue trauma, no blood loss during surgery, dissolvable sutures, less post-op pain and early ambulation with fast track anesthesia.
+Ans: We perform with minimally invasive technique, less tissue trauma, no blood loss during surgery, dissolvable sutures, less post-op pain, and early ambulation with fast track anesthesia.